awsdocs/amazon-forecast-developer-guide/doc_source/API_CreatePredictor.md

 # CreatePredictor<a name="API_CreatePredictor"></a>

+**Note**
+ This operation creates a legacy predictor that does not include all the predictor functionalities provided by Amazon Forecast\.
+To create a predictor that is compatible with all aspects of Forecast, use [CreateAutoPredictor](API_CreateAutoPredictor.md)\.

 Creates an Amazon Forecast predictor\.

 In the request, provide a dataset group and either specify an algorithm or let Amazon Forecast choose an algorithm for you using AutoML\.
 If you specify an algorithm, you also can override algorithm\-specific hyperparameters\.